Optimizing Pessimism in Dynamic Treatment Regimes: A Bayesian Learning Approach: THEORY

-\end{proposition} Notice that $f_L(s,a)$ is the theoretical lower bound obtained by solving the exact optimization \eqref{eqn: chance opt} and $Q(s, a) = f(s, a, \wbf_0)$ with the oracle parameter $\wbf_0$ under the realizability condition in Assumption \ref{assump1}(i).
-Proposition \ref{prop1} guarantees that solving \eqref{eqn: chance opt} is asymptotically equivalent to construct a valid and uniform lower bound from the frequentist point of view.
-The proves the validity of the Bayesian learning approach for quantifying the degree of pessimism.
+\end{proposition} Note that $f_L(s,a)$ is the theoretical lower bound obtained by solving the exact optimization \eqref{eqn: chance opt} and $Q(s, a) = f(s, a, \wbf_0)$ with the oracle parameter $\wbf_0$ under the realization condition in Assumption \ref{assump1}(i).
+Proposition \ref{prop1} ensures that solving \eqref{eqn: chance opt} is asymptotically equivalent to construct a valid and uniform lower bound, and thus the validity of using the Bayesian learning approach for quantifying the degree of pessimism.

-As commented earlier, the exact optimization \eqref{eqn: chance opt} is extremely difficult to solve.
-We next extend this proposition to the case where Gaussian approximation and Monte Carlo sampling are applied to approximate the lower bound. \begin{proposition} Suppose Assumption \ref{assump1} holds.
+Since the exact optimization \eqref{eqn: chance opt} is difficult to solve, we next extend the above proposition to the case where Gaussian approximation and Monte Carlo sampling are applied to approximate the lower bound. \begin{proposition} Suppose Assumption \ref{assump1} holds.
 Then,

-\end{proposition} Notice that $\widehat f_L(s, a)$ is the lower bound obtained by solving the surrogate optimization \eqref{eqn: quadratic constraint}.
-Proposition \ref{prop2} guarantees that the resulting solution based on the Gaussian approximation and Monte Carlo sampling provides a valid uniform lower bound asymptotically.
+\end{proposition} Note that $\widehat f_L(s, a)$ is the lower bound obtained by solving the surrogate optimization \eqref{eqn: quadratic constraint}.
+Proposition \ref{prop2} ensures that the resulting solution based on the Gaussian approximation and Monte Carlo sampling provides a valid uniform lower bound asymptotically.

-Finally, we establish the theoretical guarantee that characterizes the average regret of the estimated optimal policy computed via Algorithm \ref{alg:supervised learning}, i.e., the difference between the value function under the optimal policy and that under the estimated optimal policy.
-We obtain both the asymptotic result and the non-asymptotic bound.
+Finally, we establish the theoretical guarantee that characterizes the average regret of the estimated optimal policy from Algorithm \ref{alg:supervised learning}, i.e., the difference between the value function under the optimal policy and that under the estimated policy.

 \begin{theorem} Suppose Assumption \ref{assump1} holds.
 Then, as $n,N\to \infty$, with probability at least $1-\alpha+o(1)$, the average regret is upper bounded by